-Theme Pupils should know practical steps they can take in a range of different contexts to improve or support respectful relationships the conventions of courtesy and manners the importance of self-respect and how this links to their own happiness that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help what a stereotype is, and how stereotypes can be unfair, negative or destructive the importance of permission-seeking and giving in relationships with friends, peers and adults Online relationships that people sometimes behave differently online, including by pretending to be someone they are not that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met how information and data is shared and used online
+- The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs. - Practical steps they can take in a range of different contexts to improve or support respectful relationships. - The conventions of courtesy and manners. - The importance of self-respect and how this links to their own happiness. - That in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority. - About different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help. - What a stereotype is, and how stereotypes can be unfair, negative or destructive. - The importance of permission-seeking and giving in relationships with friends, peers and adults.

+Online relationships

+- That people sometimes behave differently online, including by pretending to be someone they are not. - That the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous. - The rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them.